The Citadel (1938 film)

 The Citadel is a 1938 British drama film based on the 1937 novel of the same name by A. J. Cronin.
 The film was directed by King Vidor and produced by Victor Saville for Metro-Goldwyn-Mayer British at Denham Studios.
 It stars Robert Donat and Rosalind Russell.
+The film and book helped the creation of Britain's NHS in 1947.

 Plot

-Dr. Andrew Manson (Robert Donat) is an idealistic, newly qualified Scottish doctor dedicated to treating the Welsh miners suffering from tuberculosis in the Welsh mining village of Blaenely and is an apprentice to Dr. Page (Basil Gill).
+Dr. Andrew Manson is an idealistic, newly qualified Scottish doctor dedicated to treating the Welsh miners suffering from tuberculosis in the Welsh mining village of Blaenely and is an apprentice to Dr. Page.
 Initially, he has many lofty scientific goals, but meets local resistance in his research.
 After his laboratory and notes are destroyed by the miners, he moves to London, treating working-class patients in impoverished conditions.
-There, his purpose erodes when a chance encounter with a medical school friend, Dr. Frederick Lawford (Rex Harrison) leads to his quiet seduction by an unethical medical establishment, treating rich hypochondriacs.
-Christine (Rosalind Russell), his wife, tries to set him back on the original path.
-Dr. Philip Denny (Ralph Richardson), Manson's best friend and still working for improved working-class health, dies at the hands of an incompetent, social-climbing surgeon.
+There, his purpose erodes when a chance encounter with a medical school friend, Dr. Frederick Lawford leads to his quiet seduction by an unethical medical establishment, treating rich hypochondriacs.
+Christine, his wife, tries to set him back on the original path.
+Dr. Philip Denny, Manson's best friend and still working for improved working-class health, dies at the hands of an incompetent, social-climbing surgeon.